Suchismita-Deb/Suchismita-Deb.github.io/content/post/SystemDesign/HLD/DistributedCache.md

 ## Distributed Cache and Caching Strategies - Cache Aside, Read-Through.

-Cachig is a technique to stpre frequently used data ina fast access memory rather than accessing data every time from slow access memory.
+Caching is a technique to store frequently used data ina fast access memory rather than accessing data every time from slow access memory.

-Ram is faster than harddisk and db.
+Ram is faster than hard disk and db.

 It makes the system fast.
 It helps to reduce the latency.
 It also helps to achieve the fault tolerance.

-There are different types of caching present at different layer of the system like - Client Sied Caching (Browser caching).
+There are different types of caching present at different layer of the system like - Client Side Caching (Browser caching).
 CDN(used to store the static data).
 Load Balancer.
 Server side Application Caching (Redis).